“A Day Trip”

 Arriving into the Port of Santorini

-Our arrival into Santorini was chaotic.
+Our arrival from Naxos to Santorini was chaotic.
 We envisioned taking a taxi to our hotel in Oia, but quickly figured out that of the 29 or so taxis on Santorini, only one was at the port and it was taken by a passenger in front of us.
 That left the buses.
 We took one bus from the port to Fira and then another from Fira to Oia.
-It was inexpensive and the transfer was easy, and took an hour or so to get to Oia.
+It was inexpensive and the transfer was easy and took an hour or so to get to Oia.

 NOTE: The ferry port is different than the cruise ship landing spot.
 Cruise ships anchor off of Fira and you can climb the stairs, ride donkeys (although people generally advise against that from an animal welfare standpoint), or take a cable car to the center of town.
 The port is well outside of Fira and your only options into Fira are taxis (good luck), hotel shuttles or buses.